griffithlab/civic-server/README.md

     rbenv rehash
     rake db:create
     rake db:schema:load
-    rails s

-You will want to obtain the initial CIViC data set and load it using:

-    rake civic:import['import/GeneSummaries.txt','import/VariantSummaries.txt','import/ClinActionEvidence.txt','import/VariantGroupSummaries.txt']`.

-If re-freshing database use `rake db:drop` before create and migrate commands.
+If re-freshing the database (from a previous install) use `rake db:drop` before create and schema:load commands.
+To obtain the initial CIViC data set and load it use:

+    rake civic:import['import/GeneSummaries.txt','import/VariantSummaries.txt','import/ClinActionEvidence.txt','import/VariantGroupSummaries.txt']

 Or alternatively you can load the data from an SQL dump as follows:
 `rake civic:load`

+Finally, start the CIViC rails server

+    rails s

 Next, you'll need to set up the client side application using the following: